that bright tight forever drum could not describe nightswimming…

 There were many of us there in the lake, but it was so dark out that you couldn’t see anyone else unless you were right next to them, so it felt utterly intimate.
 We were treading water in the cold lake, looking up, counting every star in the late summer sky.
 Now and then a laugh would ring out, a voice, from somewhere nearby, but we were hushed, mostly, knowing that if we were caught this would all end.

 Some disembodied voice in the dark dared us all to take off our clothes, and in this world, where nothing was usual, we never considered not doing it.
-I remember finding myself swimming near S, who couldn’t see me well, and wanted to hold my tank top and panties in his hands as proof that I wasn’t wearing them.
+I remember finding myself swimming near Scott, who couldn’t see me well, and wanted to hold my clothes in his hands as proof that I wasn’t wearing them.
 So we switched, and I held his shorts, and he held my clothes, and we swam there, legs brushing gently against one another, naked but not caring.
 Being naked felt absolutely right.

 these things they go away/replaced by everyday